CortoP/lem-in/README.md

 lem-in
 ======

-final project of Algorithmie I module - 42
+final project of Algorithm I - 42

 The purpose of this project is to create an algorithm to lead ants throught an anthill.